Date

 Recording

-This Masterclass will be recorded, and the on-demand version will be available until 1 July 2026.
+This Masterclass was recorded on the 17 July 2025.
+The on-demand version will be available until 30 June 2026.